pritykinlab/pritykinlab_onboarding/README.md

 3. Argo access
 4. Github access

 # Set Up Argo
+1. Download iterm (some nice features but not necessary)

+## Using Argo
+Login.
+Open iterm.
+Run `ssh {computing_id}@argo.princeton.edu`
+1. If you see something about adding a key, just say yes (this just happens on the first try
+2. Password instructions through email

+## Using the Terminal
+1. Know some unix commands.
+I would not memorize commands, just do what you can to get the job done.
+Know stuff about directory navigation everything else is extra: https://www.geeksforgeeks.org/linux-tutorial/

 ## Set up Miniconda
 Miniconda is the primary way to download packages into a self-contained environments.